Hunter Tyson: Denver Nuggets (2023–2026)

 Tyson was selected by the Oklahoma City Thunder with the 37th overall pick in the second round of the 2023 NBA draft, then subsequently traded to the Denver Nuggets.
 On July 6, 2023, the Nuggets announced that they had signed Tyson.
+He made 18 appearances for Denver during his rookie campaign, averaging 1.1 points, 0.5 rebounds, and 0.1 assists.